shivendram16053/VaultAI/README.md

 $ cd backend
 $ npm start

-Open [http://localhost:3000](http://localhost:3000) in your browser to use Expense Buddy.
+Open [http://localhost:3000](http://localhost:3000) in your browser to use VaultAI.

 ## Contributing